Share this post on:

 The Artisan Personality Temperament

-As Concrete Utilitarians, Artisans speak primarily about what they see right in front of them, about what they can get their hands on, and they will do whatever works, whatever gives them a quick, practical payoff, even if they have to bend the rules.
+As Concrete Utilitarians, Artisans speak primarily about what they see right in front of them, about what they can get their hands on.
+They will do whatever works, whatever gives them a quick, practical payoff, even if they have to bend the rules.

 • Artisans are fun-loving, optimistic, realistic, and focused on the here and now.